HolyLab/ThickNumbers.jl/docs/src/index.md

 # ThickNumbers

 A `ThickNumber{T}` is an abstract type denoting objects that act like numbers--they have standard algebraic operations `+`, `-`, `*`, and `/`--but also have properties of a [connected set](https://en.wikipedia.org/wiki/Connected_space), specifically occupying some "width," e.g., a segment of the real number line.
-Examples of possible concrete subtypes include [intervals](https://en.wikipedia.org/wiki/Interval_arithmetic), [gaussian random variables](https://en.wikipedia.org/wiki/Algebra_of_random_variables), and potentially others.
+Examples of possible concrete subtypes include [intervals](https://en.wikipedia.org/wiki/Interval_arithmetic), [Gaussian random variables](https://en.wikipedia.org/wiki/Algebra_of_random_variables), and potentially others.
 While the parameter `T` in `ThickNumber` does not necessarily have to be `T<:Real`, it should have an ordering so that "width" has some meaning.

 This documentation is aimed at: